angelolab/ark-analysis/docs/_rtd/development.md

                    coords=[np.arange(1024), np.arange(1024), ['red', 'green', 'blue']])
 ```

-In this example, we assign the 0th, 1st, and 2nd dimensions to names 'x', 'y', and 'channel'.
+In this example, we assign the 0th, 1st, and 2nd dimensions to 'x', 'y', and 'channel' respectively.
 Both 'x' and 'y' are indexed with 0-1023, whereas 'channel' is indexed with RGB color names.

-Indexing works much like `numpy` arrays.
-For example, to extract an `xarray` subset on just x and y in range 10:15 and the red and blue channels:
+Indexing for `xarray` works like `numpy`.
+For example, to extract an `xarray` with x=10:15, y=10:15, and channels=['red', 'blue']:

 `arr.loc[10:15, 10:15, ['red', 'blue']]`